 Many humpback whales have scars as a result of such attacks.
 The Orcas are likely to attack the whales from the tail because they assume they will be defenseless.

-However, orcas never swim to warmer tropics, which is why they don’t usually attack pacific humpbacks breeds around the waters of Hawaii.
+However, orcas never swim to warmer tropics, which is why they don’t usually attack pacific humpback breeds around Hawaii.

-Whales face additional threats but especially from human activities such as chemical and organic pollution.
+Whales face additional threats, especially from human activities such as chemical and organic pollution.
 These activities usually affect their reproductive and immune system.

 Additionally, whales rely heavily on hearing and echolocation to move around the sea.
-What this means is that noise pollution in the waters significantly affects their life.
+This means that noise pollution in the waters significantly affects their life.